akpdox/akpdox/README.md

 <!-- level 1: simple bio and stats -->

-<h3 align="center"> ⟡ 　　﹒  　IF YOU SEE MY SKINS IN PINTEREST I DO NOT REPOST THEM SO PLRASE DO NOT COPY.　　◞ </h3>
+<h3 align="center"> ⟡ 　　﹒  　IF YOU SEE MY SKINS IN PINTEREST I DO NOT POST THEM SO PLRASE DO NOT COPY.　　◞ </h3>

 <p align="center"> <img src=https://cdn.discordapp.com/attachments/1393568773566496851/1393568926683893801/Screenshot_20250712_142434_Pony_Town.jpg?ex=6873a5b3&is=68725433&hm=5897dac97a1f2d87db266f4d072219539908e430e8003edd2747169ef1df8d43&"alt="akpdox's custom image"/></p>